pineoak-audio/site/docs/blog/posts/template.md

 draft: true
 ---

-# Happy New Year's Eve!
+# This is a Template

 We hope you are all having fun and wish you all the best for the new year!
 <!-- more -->